leonrosa/FabAcademy/docs/index.md

 # Home

-This website will work as a space where I will document every activity and development of teh FabAcademy program.
+This website will work as a space where I will document every activity and development of the FabAcademy program.
 Here you will find contents related with the following subjects:

 - Weekly program assignments